 Justice Sonia Sotomayor

-Martin Scorsese to film audience
+Martin Scorsese to filmmakers and audience

 “[AI] eliminates a number of steps, and that is really a big help… I think whatever new tool comes along, learn to use it, whether it’s virtual or whether it’s AI.”